-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part C: EMPLOYER UNDERTAKINGS
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part C: EMPLOYER UNDERTAKINGS

-If the member elects to re-join the Pension Scheme, or is automatically enrolled, the employer will set up a new employment record with a new pay reference number to enable separate reporting of pension cumulative and membership from the retired post.
+The employer will set up a new employment record with a new pay reference number to enable separate reporting of pension cumulative and membership from the retired post.

 3.5.9.
 Retirements - Employers must always request an estimate of retirement benefits where they are considering allowing a fund member to retire with early payment of pension (e.g. redundancy and employer consent retirements).
 There is likely to be a cost to the employer which should be considered before allowing the retirement.
-This does not apply to ill health retirements.
+With the exception of Cumbria County Council, this does not apply to ill health retirements.